Dean of the School of the Arts

 - Comprehensive knowledge of the creative and performing arts and extensive experience in academic administration within an arts school with multiple disciplines and departments

-- Strong commitment to the arts and an understanding and appreciation of the opportunities and challenges facing schools of the arts, now, and the future
+- Strong commitment to the arts and an understanding and appreciation of the opportunities and challenges facing schools of the arts, now, and in the future

-- Demonstrated effectiveness in advancing diversity, equity, and inclusion with faculty, staff, students, and programming.
+- Demonstrated effectiveness in advancing diversity, equity, and inclusion with faculty, staff, students, and programming

 - Broad experience with different budgeting models that best supports the needs of programs and departments in SOTA, including developing and implementing budgets and requesting, managing, and allocating resources